TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> My public subnets host the Load Balancers and NAT Gateways (the resources which are intended to be public), so, they'll distribute incoming internet traffic to the pods running the application.
-This setup simplifies and centralizes traffic management while keeping our backend pods secure.
-Also, in case the applications in the private subnet wish to connect to the internet, for example for updates, APIs etc., it can be done via the NAT deployed in each public subnet = **secure outbound-only internet access** 👍.
+> My public subnets host the Load Balancers and NAT Gateways (the resources which are intended to be public), so, they'll distribute incoming internet traffic to the pods running the application. ➡️ This setup simplifies and centralizes traffic management while keeping our backend pods secure.

+> Also, in case the applications in the private subnet wish to connect to the internet, for example for updates, APIs etc., it can be done via the NAT deployed in each public subnet = **secure outbound-only internet access** 👍.

 </br>

 ### _Granular Access controls for EKS_

-I've pruned down the **public access CIDR**.
-They're crucial for defining which IP Addresses are allowed to access the Kubernetes API Server.
-Having centralized control over access and management. = **Security** and **resilience** 👍
+I've pruned down the **public access CIDR** allowed to access the Kubernetes API Server.
+Having centralized control over access and management.

 </br>

-> By doing so, we're adopting a **principle of least privilege**, ensuring that only necessary access is granted and reducing the surface area for potential cyber threats.
-I've ensured flexibility and automation, as the list of EC2 Instance Connect IPs can change, and fetching them dynamically ensures our access controls are always up-to-date without manual intervention.
+> By doing so, we're adopting a **principle of least privilege** and reducing the surface area for potential cyber threats.

 </br>